ndlib/curatend-batch/CONTRIBUTING.md

 ```

 ### Configuring git
-The git repository configuration used by `go get` is not set up to make commits back to the project.
-If you will be changes to CurateND-Batch you will need to reconfigure it.
+The default configuration for git repositories created via `go get` is not set up to allow you to make commits back to the project.
+Before you make changes to the CurateND-batch codebase you will need to reconfigure the git repository.

 ```console
 cd $GOPATH/src/github.com/ndlib/curatend-batch